Fokke-/bartender.js/README.md

 ### addPushElement(element, options?)

 Specify additional element you want to be pushed when bar is opened.
-This can be useful for fixed elements placed in fixed element container.
+This can be useful for fixed elements.

 By default element is pushed by all bars, modes and positions, but you can fine-tune this behaviour by options.